-Faulymentesaeepedobjecesonablerafee force terminating their appointment.
-Noti Fications of the interior faculty position.
-Notices of resignation should, in general, be be submitted in writing to the Dean(s) of the college(s) in which the individual holds a faculty appointment, with a copy to the faculty member's Department Chair or equivalent.
+Faculty members are expected to give reasonable notice of their intention to resign from their faculty position.
+Notices of resignation should be submitted in writing to the Dean(s) of the college(s) in which the individual holds a faculty appointment, with a copy to the faculty member's Department Chair or equivalent.
 Such notice should, in general, be submitted early enough to obviate hardship to the institution and to provide for continuity of instruction.
 UAH encourages faculty members who are resigning to comply with the AAUP "Statement on Recruitment and Resignation of Faculty Members," which states, in part, that absent an emergency situation, faculty members should resign no "...later than May 15 or thirty days after receiving notification of the terms of continued employment for the following year, whichever date is later who resign are encouraged to submit their written notice of resignation by May 15" (AAUP Policy and Documents Report, 2006, p.
 178).

-7.13123.2.Retirement
+7.13.2.Retirement